-Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress Capital Replacement Schemes - At sites where defences have reached the end of their lives or have failed and are likely to require capital expenditure for replacement.
+Scheme Type and Details Lead Provider (S) Known or Estimated Costs / Known/Potential Funding Sources Timing / Progress have reached the end of their lives or have failed and are likely to require capital expenditure for replacement.
 Not funded by central government grant given no properties at risk.
 Objectives driven by environment, Health and safety amenity, access, recreation.
 E.g. Stokes Bay Sea Wall.
 In addition to these identified schemes, there will also need to be site-specific measures, which will be sought through the Development Control processes.
-GBC Cockle Pond is a seawater fed saline lagoon.
+Cockle Pond is a seawater fed saline lagoon.
 The policy for this unit is to maintain existing structures to address the localised flood and erosion risks, with capital works from 2060 to mitigate the increasing flood risk as sea levels rise.
 Works for the Cockle Pond will be split into two phases; Footway repair (Phase 1) and Drainage improvements (Phase 2).
-Cockle Pond is currently in poor to very poor condition, with an estimated length of time before failure of 1-5 years.
-GBC Secured Funding Sources £200,000 GBC Capital Investment Potential Funding Sources External Works required currently being reviewed.
-Unlikely to be led by the ESCP.
-Stokes Bay Seawall Study - A scoping study has been completed.
-The project is now awaiting funds to carry out a feasibility study.
-Options Appraisal will form part of this study to identify the preferred option.
-GBC / EA / HCC Potential Funding Sources FCERM Grant in Aid - not guaranteed.
-Regional Flood & Coastal Committee GBC Capital Investment Emergency short term works phase 1 complete.
-Significant phase 2 maintenance works required following further failure 2019/20 construction works early 2021 for 100m section of External - at least 15% even if fully seawall.
-Options appraisal and
+Cockle Pond is currently in poor to very poor condition, with an estimated length of time before failure of 1- 5 years.
+GBC Secured Funding Sources £200,000 GBC Capital Investment Potential Funding Sources External Works not progressed by the Coastal Partners.
+Stokes Bay Alverbank East Replacement Works - Following the consecutive storm events of Brendan, Ciara and Dennis in January & February 2020, a substantial section of the seawall sustained damage.
+The proposed repair works will replace the failed section of coastal structure, promenade and protect the Stokes Bay Road and associated infrastructure.
+The overall objective of this project is to develop and design a cost-effective replacement sea defence for the failed section of seawall.
+GBC / EA / HCC Secured Funding Sources Hampshire Highways - £50k GBC Community Board - Non- Housing Capital Programme - £360k Funding secured and repair options appraisal completed in 2020/21.
+Options appraisal has led to the development of a preferred option for the defences, the next project phase will be to undergo detailed design.